hark130/keen-risk/slides_raw/06_02-C_Prog-Memory_Concepts.rst

 .. note::

+	Knowledge-based discussion of a topic is fine, but visual presentation can aid in understanding.

 	Discuss the region and storage class for the following variables: dataGlobal, retVal, someNum.

 	BONUS POINTS to whomever remembers the section where string literals are stored.